Art Busting for Attention, Isadora Noble

 Born in Perth to Polish parents, Kolbusz has embraced the Eastern European work and life ethic.
 He is a risk-taker with tireless energy.
 His instincts drew him to art at an early age.
 But Kolbusz remains primarily self-taught, abandoning visual arts studies at the University of Western Australia to graduate with a Bachelor of Commerce degree.

 Kolbusz pursued his accounting career which lead him to the coastal town of Esperance.
 Confronted by its unique and unforgiving light and landscape, its vastness and vibrant aqua ocean, it became obvious a career change was imminent.
 Later returning to Perth and travelling regularly, Kolbusz found himself questioning his priorities.
 In 1994, he negotiated a three day working week to afford more time to paint.
-In 1996 he resigned completely from accounting to pursue a full-time commitment to painting.
+In 1996 he resigned completely from accounting to pursue a full-time commitment to his practice.

 I paint in two streams which interrelate, one of figurative works about the progress of my actual practice and one of expressionistic works which explore progressive points of change within the paintings themselves.